We've compiled the FAQs we receive from contractors regarding the legislation changes.

 Is my contract via Hydrogen Group IR35 friendly?

 Yes, Hydrogen Group’s standard contract is based on APSCo standard terms for those working outside IR35.
 Please note, just because your contract is written that way does not mean your working practices are outside IR35.
 The Client would need to agree to the right to substitute, for example.

 What’s the financial impact if I am caught inside IR35?

 Those who fall inside IR35 will likely see a drop in net income of around 20-25%.

-Disclaimer: The legislation is not due to come in until April 2020 and has not been finalised yet.
-Any advice we give is a matter of opinion and subject to change depending on the coming consultations and how this may affect the legislation.
+Disclaimer: Any advice we give is a matter of opinion and subject to change depending on the coming consultations and how this may affect the legislation.